-You'll receive a monthly allowance, room and board, and a travel allowance while ministering, as well as a love offering from the assigned church when your internship ends.
+You'll receive a monthly allowance, room and board, and a travel allowance while ministering.

 Churches and ministries from various denominations participate in the Ambrose Seminary Internship program.
 The Seminary reserves the right to place students in participating churches.

 MDiv Intercultural Internships